This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 If you miss a dose of your dog’s Clomipramine prescription, you should give the missed dose as soon as your remember UNLESS it is almost time for the next dose.
-If it is almost time for the next dose of your dog’s Clomipramine skip the missed dose.
+If it is almost time for the next dose of your dog’s Clomipramine, skip the missed dose.
 DO NOT EVER double the dose of the medication to make up for a missed dose.

 Overdose of Clomipramine

-If you suspect that your dog has overdosed on Clomipramine it is crucial to seek immediate emergency veterinarian help.
-Some of the symptoms to look out for in the case of Clomipramine overdose include: agitation, hallucination, drowsiness, confusion, seizures, low blood pressure, fatigue, dizziness and fainting.
+If you suspect that your dog has overdosed on Clomipramine, it is crucial to seek immediate emergency veterinarian help.
+Some of the symptoms to look out for in the case of Clomipramine overdose include agitation, hallucination, drowsiness, confusion, seizures, low blood pressure, fatigue, dizziness, and fainting.

-To begin with, I would like to share a personal story of my ten-year old black Labrador Jet.
+To begin with, I would like to share a personal story of my ten-year-old black Labrador Jet.

 A Case of Canine Anxiety

 Over the years I had researched numerous medications, weighing the pros and cons of each.
-However, at ten years old the potential for doing more harm than good to my senior dog with medication was now in the forefront of my mind.
+However, at ten years old the potential for doing more harm than good to my senior dog with medication was now at the forefront of my mind.
 I brought up the idea of trying Clomipramine with our vet.
 I had heard more amazing “recovery” stories about this drug than many others and felt that it could be our saving grace.
 Our vet explained that she too had seen amazing results with the drug, but that we would have to medicate Jet every day consistently and potentially wait out a period of four to six weeks before seeing any results.
 I asked about side effects and anything else we should watch out for with Clomipramine in our senior dog and she stated that of all the clients she has on the drug she had seen very few reactions or side effects to speak of.
 The only “side note” she mentioned was that we would have to get Jet’s liver enzyme levels checked after a month to ensure that the drug was not harming his liver while it was being processed.

 A Month after Beginning Clomipramine